StatStud/book-club/content/posts/trump.md

 - Not studying history is like being a leaf that didn't know it was part of a tree.
 - A champion is someone who gets up when he can't.
 - No one cares about the blood, sweat, and tears that art or beauty can require.
 It's the end result that matters.
+- This may sound simplistic, but I'm a firm believer in **visualization**, and it worked for me.
+- My advantage is my ability to get to the point faster than anybody else.
+- Look at yourself first when things go wrong.

 # Barack Obama Election Ushers in a different world